simplistix/mailinglogger/readme.txt

     To install, either:

-    - Extract the .tar.gz anywhere on your python path.
+    - Extract the .tar.gz and do the usual:

+      python setup.py install

     - use easy_install mailinglogger